globalizejs/globalize/README.md

 - [Ongoing work][] lists our current sprint.
 Here you find where we're actively working on at this very moment.
-Priority is determined by the community needs and availability to address them.
-If there's anything you want to be done, feel free to weigh in on any existing issue or pull request, or go ahead and file a new issue.
-Share your thoughts with us.
+Priority is determined by the community needs and volunteering.
+If there is anything you want to be done, share your thoughts with us on any existing or new issues and especially volunteer to do it.
 - [Everything else][] is potential next work that you could help us to accomplish now.
+Releases are published following semver rules as often as possible.

 [Ongoing work]: https://github.com/jquery/globalize/labels/Current%20Sprint
 [Everything else]: https://github.com/jquery/globalize/issues?utf8=%E2%9C%93&q=is%3Aopen+-label%3A%22Current+Sprint%22+